Why should you choose an orthodontic specialist?

 How often should I brush my teeth while in braces?

 Patients should brush their teeth at least three to four times each day – after each meal and before going to bed.
+If you can’t brush right away after a meal, be sure to at least rinse your mouth well with water until you can brush.

 How often will I have appointments?

 Our office average is 6-8 weeks between visits.
-In the beginning of treatment, some patients need to be seen more frequently, while others have long (10-12 weeks) intervals between appointments.
+At the beginning of treatment, some patients need to be seen more frequently, while others have long (10-12 weeks) intervals between appointments.
 As we get closer to finishing your treatment, appointments become more frequent.
 When we factor all visits together, we average about 6 weeks between appointments.

 How long will I have to have braces?